ChrisHandley/LeightonAcademy/_episodes/01-intro.md

 ## URLs?

-An URL is a "uniform resource locator", and informs a browser where to look on the internet, or on a local machine, where to find a webpage or some other resource such as a file, an image, music, etc.
+An URL is a ```uniform resource locator```, and informs a browser where to look on the internet, or on a local machine, where to find a webpage or some other resource such as a file, an image, music, etc.

-Our browser is the "client" and interprets the information that is sent back by the "server" which the URL targets.
+Our browser is the ```client``` and interprets the information that is sent back by the ```server``` which the URL targets.

 |![A Browser and a Server communicating](../fig/BrowserClient.png)|
 |:--:|